coliff/.github/contributing.md

 ## Issues

 - Before opening a new issue, look for existing issues (even closed ones).
 - Don't needlessly bump issues.
-Instead, leave a 'thumbs up' emojion the issue.
+Instead, leave a 'thumbs up' emoji on the issue.
 - If you're reporting a bug, include as much information as possible.
 Ideally, include a test case that reproduces the bug.
 For example, a [Runkit](https://runkit.com) or [repl.it](https://repl.it) playground.

 ## Pull requests